 One of my first memories of listening to something of my own selection was when I was 7 years old.

 My family went on a road trip to San Antonio to visit relatives, and the drive from my hometown was about 5 hours.
-My parents have always had top-notch taste in music, and my dad has always been really into the White Stripes.
+My parents have always had a top-notch taste in music, and my dad has always been really into the White Stripes.
 ‘Seven Nation Army’ kind of grabbed ahold of my little 7-year-old self and showed me what rock and roll can do, and how it can make you feel.
 Such an intensity comes through such raw vocals, heavy bass lines, and a melody that’s like a pile driver into your subconscious.
 I sat in the back of our suburban with my dad’s portable CD player, headphones on, listening to that track over and over and over again the whole way there.
 I think subconsciously I decided I wanted to dye my hair black when I was about 8.
-Thankfully my dad does hair and made my 8 year old Jack White dreams come true.
+Thankfully my dad does hair and made my 8-year-old Jack White dreams come true.